Learn about the proposed coolidge road diet

 On Wednesday, July 25th, the DDA hosted two public input session: one from 11am to 2pm and one from 5pm to 8pm, to discuss the results of the Coolidge Traffic Analysis and its recommendation for the reduction of traffic lanes (frequently referred to as a Road Diet) along Coolidge Highway from four lanes to three.
+40 people attended in person and another 31 responded via an online forum.

 The Coolidge Road Diet will result in an estimated gain of 38 on-street parking spaces!